fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 {% include alert.html class='danger' title='Reading Reflection' text="
 - What are the key similarities between academic and popular/public history?
 What are the key differences?
-- Explain how heritage is history's opposite.
+- Explain how (according to David Lowenthal [p.131]) \"heritage is history's opposite\".
 Explain how it isn't.
-- Joining the last two sections: How are archives transformed into history?
+- Joining the last two sections of the chapter: How are archives transformed into history?
 How can very different historical interpretations come from the same sources?
 "%}

 ## Week 8 (Mar 8--12)
-As a few weeks ago, nothing due until Friday as we're winding down for break.
+We're finishing Maza this week, but there are no individual chapter reflections as we've done previously.
+As a few weeks ago, NOTHING DUE UNTIL FRIDAY as we're winding down for break.
+Because your assignment this week is to reflect over Maza as a whole, it's important to be familiar with the final two chapters (5 and 6), but we don't need to read for the same level of detail.

 ### Early in the week
 - SKIM MAZA chapters 5 and 6.
 We've already read a chunk of 5, and 6 overlaps with Popkin (so there's not a lot that's new), but it is explained a bit differently.
 Again, the overlap will help you better see what historiographic changes brought up in Popkin are most important.
 You should read to get familiar with her main points and examples rather than absorb all the details.